-Meyer on the decision to run the ball in the final minute of the game instead of tak-ing a knee up 35-20: "I didn't even think about taking a knee.
+Meyer on the decision to run the ball in the final minute of the game instead of taking a knee up 35-20: "I didn't even think about taking a knee.
 I can't even tell you the situation.
 I'm trying to even visualize what happened.
-But we play to win and we play to be aggressive in what we do, so that didn't even - I didn't hear it over the headsets, and I certainly didn't think about it at that time.
+But we play to win and we play to be aggressive in what we do, so that didn't even - I didn't hear it over the headsets, and I certainly didn't think about it at that time." about it at that time.